librenms/librenms/doc/Developing/SNMP-Traps.md

 ```

 Register the mapping in the `config/snmptraps.php` file.
 Make sure to
-use the full trap oid and correct class.
+use the full trap OID and correct class.

 ```php
 'SNMPv2-MIB::coldStart' => \LibreNMS\Snmptrap\Handlers\ColdBoot::class,